 What is direct access?

-SpaDental has direct access arrangements that allow patients to see a DCP without a prescription from a dentist.
-Direct access offers greater flexibility and choice for many patients, whether you are an existing SpaDental patient or a new patient looking for treatment.
+SpaDental has arrangements that allow patients to see a DCP without treatment prescribed by a dentist.
+Direct access offers greater flexibility and choice for many patients, whether you are an existing or new SpaDental patient looking for treatment.
 In most instances the DCPs offering direct access services will be a Dental Hygienist or Dental Therapist.
-Due to NHS regulations, direct access is only available to patients paying privately.
+Due to NHS regulations direct access is only available to patients paying privately.